top of page

 FUKUSHIMA

-Well, if that’s Chernobyl what of these figures offered for Fukushima (only the second max-level nuclear catastrophe in my lifetime?)
+If that’s Chernobyl, well then what of these figures offered for Fukushima only the second max-level nuclear catastrophe in my lifetime?
 Our World in Data offers “one worker death, and 573 indirect deaths from the stress of evacuation.”
 A quick search finds that Kazuhiko Kokubo, age 24, and Yoshiki Terashima, age 21, were killed while conducting emergency investigations and repairs at the site on the day of the disaster.
 I also find that, in the harsh conditions immediately after the disaster, there were 33 cases of heat stroke among workers on-site, two of which resulted in deaths from heart failure.
 So, just to start, and without really looking, the number of immediate deaths of workers at the nuclear power plant appears to have quadrupled.
-What, are we counting abstract and distant carbon dioxide-related deaths from natural gas-fired power plants but not the direct deaths of nuclear power plant employees operating on the job during a multi-reactor nuclear meltdown?
+What, is your assessment that we should be counting abstract and theoretical carbon dioxide-related deaths from natural gas-fired power plants but not the direct deaths of nuclear power plant employees operating on the job during and immediately after a multi-reactor nuclear meltdown?
 Again, we’re off to a rough start.

 But these are not the only strange omissions.
 The Chernobyl fatality figures include likely future excess deaths from radiation exposure.
 Of course, I think we can all agree that in the 21st century, and especially in light of the '86 disaster, there should be no emergency responders or employees of any power plant anywhere being exposed to unsafe doses of radiation or anything else.
 But that's not what happened at Fukushima.